Inchworm-Foldable-Robotics/Inchworm-Foldable-Robotics.github.io/_pages/notebook.md

   * Simplified link shapes vs real folded shell geometry.
   * Unmodeled mass distribution (e.g., wires, connectors).
   * Scaling inconsistencies while building the model.
+  * One big issue that we kept facing during the attempts to make the model follow the desired gate was having the middle hinge actuation fully extend and retract every time.
+The issue, especially present in the .5s period simulation, is the lack of any actuation from that middle joint.
+This was unable to be solved before the due date of this project.
 * **Compliance modeling:**

   * Single torsional spring vs distributed flexure behavior.
-  * Bad RC Servo creating incorrect stiffness and damping paramters for the actuator.
+  * Bad RC Servo paramterization, creating incorrect stiffness and damping values for the actuator.
   * Nonlinear stiffness or hysteresis not included.
 * **Contact and friction:**